 Piloting the simulation is an important aspect of simulation development.
 Piloting assists with determining whether:

-- the key learning objectives are met - there are any additional resources required - the timings are appropriate - the content is pitched at an appropriate level for the target audience.
+- the key learning objectives are met

+- the timings are appropriate

+- the content is pitched at an appropriate level for the target audience.

 Tips for completing the Simulation Development Template